 The Quehanna Wild Area, which covers portions of Elk, Clearfield, and Cameron Counties in the Pennsylvania Wilds is one of the least-explored regions of Pennsylvania.

-I’d previously visited this area and uncovered the small, but fantastic Table Falls and the abandoned jet bunkers of the Quehanna Wild Area.
+I’d previously visited this area and uncovered the small, but fantastic Table Falls, Kunes Camp, and the abandoned jet bunkers of the Quehanna Wild Area.
 However, there was another area that had always drawn my attention in photos: the Marion Brooks Natural Area.

 The Marion Brooks Natural Area covers over 900 acres and is known for its white birch trees.
-While white birch are an abundant tree in the US, northern Pennsylvania is the furthest south they grow.
+While white birch is an abundant tree in the US, northern Pennsylvania is the furthest south they grow.
 This strand of white birch is not only one of the largest in the state, but it’s also one of the most beautiful and accessible.

 For those traveling along the Quehanna Highway, seeing the white birch for the Marion Brooks Natural Area requires only a quick stop as they are located adjacent to the parking area.